Friday, November 11, 2016

 Obayda seeks out her friend Rahima who tells her to find a way to make sure she does not share her fate of being withdrawn from school and forced to marry.
 "Do everything, Obayd!
 DO EVERYTHING!"
 This advice leads Obayda to try to find a rainbow to walk under so she can permanently become a boy.
 But after frightening her family with her disappearance to find the waterfall, her mother tells Obayda that the rainbow is only a legend told to children.
 Obayda is now confused, "Why would you want me to be a boy only for now?
 If being a boy is good, isn't being a boy forever even better?"

 Obayda's sister Alia points out that she was quite satisfied when she was a girl but Obayda tells her she doesn't understand how much better it is to be a boy.
-Her sister Meena tells her she doesn't need boy body parts to do the things that boys do.
+Her sister Meena insists she doesn't need boy body parts to do the things that boys do.
 She built a special crutch for their father to use while she was pretending to be a boy.
 But she was in fact a girl when she built the crutch.
 This leads Obayda to wonder "Was I really a boy or was I just acting like one?
 That makes a big difference."

 Obayda's mother, realizes that by forcing Obayda to become a bacha posh she has taught her daughter that it is shameful to be a girl.
-She realizes this when she Obayda tells her that if the new baby is a girl she believes they will be unhappy and later when Obayda remarks that the baby must be a boy if the kicks her mother is feeling are so strong.
+She realizes this when Obayda tells her that if the new baby is a girl she believes they will be unhappy and later when Obayda remarks that the baby must be a boy if the kicks her mother is feeling are so strong.
 Her father too shows Obayda that her believes girls are just as capable as boys when he reveals to his friend Agha Samir that it was not his brother who made his crutch but his daughter.

 Hashimi does demonstrate subtly that the practice of bacha posh can leave girls unable to integrate back into their culture as they become confused about their identity.
 Rahim tells Obayd that she over heard her mother and aunt talking about how "some boys like us don't know what to do when they're changed back.
 They get confused and act really weird."

-One Half From The East is a fascinating exploration into another culture quite different from that of North America and introduces young readers to the strange custom of bacha posh, allowing them to explore what it means to be a girl.
+One Half From The East is a fascinating exploration into another culture quite different from that of Western Europe and North America and introduces young readers to the strange custom of bacha posh, allowing them to explore what it means to be a girl.
 The limitations places on girls in Afghani culture are common in all cultures to a greater or lesser extent.
 The message here though is that girls have the same dreams, potential and gifts that boys have and that we need to work to create a world where they are free to do so.

 Older readers may want to further explore the life of Rahima in Nadia Hashimi's novel in The Pearl That Broke Its Shell.